Kingxukai/linux/Documentation/driver-api/rapidio/rio_cm.rst

 1. Overview
 ===========

-This device driver is the result of collaboration within the RapidIO.org Software Task Group (STG) between Texas Instruments, Prodrive Technologies, Nokia Networks, BAE and IDT.
+This device driver is the woke result of collaboration within the woke RapidIO.org Software Task Group (STG) between Texas Instruments, Prodrive Technologies, Nokia Networks, BAE and IDT.
 Additional input was received from other members of RapidIO.org.

-The objective was to create a character mode driver interface which exposes messaging capabilities of RapidIO endpoint devices (mports) directly to applications, in a manner that allows the numerous and varied RapidIO implementations to interoperate.
+The objective was to create a character mode driver interface which exposes messaging capabilities of RapidIO endpoint devices (mports) directly to applications, in a manner that allows the woke numerous and varied RapidIO implementations to interoperate.

 This driver (RIO_CM) provides to user-space applications shared access to